coldplayy112/Pharmacy-data-warehouse/README.md

 **Pharmacy Data Warehouse**

-Built using SQL Server (SSIS) and Visual Studio for CUBE data processing, which can represent an OLAP (Online Analytical Processin) data framework.
+Built using SQL Server (SSIS) and Visual Studio for CUBE data processing, which can represent an OLAP (Online Analytical Processing) data framework.

 **Output result**